tlswg/tls13-spec/draft-ietf-tls-tls13.md

   active state.
 Sequence numbers are of type uint64 and may not exceed 2^64-1.
 Sequence numbers do not wrap.
-If a TLS implementation would need to wrap a sequence number, it must renegotiate instead.
+If a TLS implementation would need to wrap a sequence number, it must advance the master secret by sending a ChangeCipherSpec message instead.
   A sequence number is incremented after each
   record: specifically, the first record transmitted under a particular connection state MUST use sequence number 0.
 {:br }